yt-dlp-archives/plugins/README.md

         .   |-- ...
         .
 ```
-This project structure is to abide by the yt-dlp Plugin specifications as of date. \
+This project structure is to abide by the yt-dlp plugin specifications as of date. \
 But you don't have to care about that. \
 `create_new_extractor.sh` and `create_new_postprocessor.sh` scripts will build the required directory structure for you.